Comparing combinatorial models of moduli space and their compactifications: Sullivan diagrams and the harmonic compactification

 \begin{definition} We now define certain quotient spaces using these equivalence relations. \begin{itemize} \item The space $\bqrad_h(n,m)$ of \emph{unlabeled possibly degenerate radial slit configurations} is the quotient of $\bprad_h(n,m)$ by $\equiv '$. \item The space $\brad_h(n,m)$ of \emph{possibly degenerate radial slit configurations} is the quotient of $\bprad_h(n,m)$ by $\equiv$. \end{itemize} \end{definition}

 We will denote by $[L]$ the radial slit configuration represented by a preconfiguration $L$.
 We are left to deal with the problem that certain preconfigurations give cobordisms whose underlying surface is degenerate.
 We call such preconfigurations \emph{degenerate}.
-In \cite{bodigheimer}, B\"odigheimer gave a necessary and sufficient criterion for a (pre)configuration to lead to a degenerate surface.
-We state his result now.
+In \cite{bodigheimer}, B\"odigheimer gave a necessary and sufficient criterion for a (pre)configuration to lead to a degenerate surface:

 \begin{proposition} The surface underlying the cobordism $\Sigma(L)$ constructed out of a preconfiguration $L$ is degenerate if and only if it is equivalent under $\equiv$ to a preconfiguration satisfying at least one of the following three conditions: \begin{description} \item[Slit hitting inner boundary] There is a slit $\zeta_i$ with $|\zeta_i| = \frac{1}{2\pi}$. \item[Slit hitting outer boundary] There is a slit $\zeta_i$ on an annulus $\bA^{(j)}_{R}$ with $|\zeta_i| = R_j$. \item[Slits are ``squeezed''] There is a pair $i,j$ such that $j= \lambda(i)$, $\zeta_i$ and $\zeta_j$ lie on the same annulus, $\zeta_i = \zeta_j$ and such that for all $k$ between $i$ and $j$ in the cyclic ordering coming from $\omega$, we have that $|\zeta_k| \geq |\zeta_i| = |\zeta_j|$ (see Figure \ref{figdegexample} for an example).
 If all slits on the annulus containing $\zeta_i$ and $\zeta_j$ lie at the same point, we additionally require that $r_k =0 $ for all of the $k$ between $i$ and $j$. \end{description} \end{proposition}